 If you would like to have an emergency protection order extended, it is wise to enlist the services of an Alberta attorney to ensure that you provide the evidence necessary.
 Similarly, if you feel that a protective order should be lifted, an attorney can help you defend your rights in this matter.
 Also remember that a restraining order is a legal order.
 Breaching it can have serious consequences, but it does not mean you should allow yourself to be in a dangerous situation.

 To schedule an appointment with our restraining order / protection order team, please contact our experienced family law team at Kahane Law Office.
-You can reach us locally in Calgary at 403-225-8810 (toll-free at 1-877-225-8817), or email us directly here.
+You can in both Calgary and Edmonton.
+Our Calgary direct number is 403-225-8810 , and our Edmonton direct number is (780) 571-8463 or (call free at 1-877-225-8817), or email us directly here.